vincentzhang96/DragonNestFileFormats/index.md

 ---
-title: Main Page
+title: Dragon Nest File Formats
+subtitle: Community reference for various Dragon Nest files
-layout: default
+layout: jumbo
 permalink: /
 ---

-This site is a reference for file specifications used by Dragon Nest, as well as figuring out how they interact with the game.
+This is a reference for file specifications used by Dragon Nest, as well as figuring out how they interact with the game.

 ##Formats